-How nutrition got my life back on track
+How nutrition got my health back on track

 I understand living with a chronic health problem

-My own journey with a chronic health condition that ultimately led me to becoming a nutritional therapist began as a teenager.
-I had painful, heavy periods, bad PMS and low energy levels.
+My own journey with a chronic health condition led me to becoming a nutritional therapist.
+As a teenager I had painful, heavy periods, bad PMS and low energy levels.
 On top of that I had a terrible immune system and got every bug going and then took weeks to get rid of it.

 My pain levels kept getting worse and so at the age of 19 I went to see a GP.
 There was no testing or diagnosis, and I was put on the oral contraceptive pill to manage my symptoms.
 For the next ten years I yo-yoed on and off the pill due to the side effects – I seemed to get every one going.
 My health was getting progressively worse and, in the end, I had constant pain and cystitis, terrible PMS and felt permanently exhausted.
 It had got to the point that I could barely walk to the end of the road as it caused so much pain and I was not sure how much longer I could stay in my job.